 We are party to various legal and environmental proceedings incidental to our business.
 Certain claims, suits and complaints arising in the ordinary course of business have been filed or are pending against us.
 Based on facts now known, we believe all such matters are adequately provided for, covered by insurance, are without merit and/or involve such amounts that would not materially adversely affect our consolidated results of operations, cash flows or financial position.
-For additional information concerning contingencies, risks and uncertainties, see Note 20 - Risk Management.

-Note 18 - Stock-Based Compensation
+Note 16 - Stock-Based Compensation